lourdesrosano/sgRNA_library_characterization/README.md

 * Retrieval of TCGA-BRCA gene expression

-### Installations
+## Installations

-## 1) Install Conda/Mamba
+### 1) Install Conda/Mamba

-Installation instructions can be found in [the Conda Docs](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
+Installation instructions can be found in the [Conda documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).

-## 2) Install Snakemake
+### 2) Install Snakemake

-Installation instructions can be found in [the Snakemake Docs](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).
+Installation instructions can be found in the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).

-### Before running the pipeline
+## Before running the pipeline

+- **Supported OS:**
+The pipeline is intended to be run on a Linux or MacOS X system.

+- **Internet connection:**
+Some steps of this workflow perform online queries.
+Please make sure that this is possible on your computing system.

+### Required input files

-- **Required input**
+- **Input FASTA:**
-Single Multi FASTA file (one per library).
-The pipeline assumes input FASTA has already been trimmed to remove adapters.
+The pipeline expects one Multi FASTA file per library, and assumes the input FASTA file contains single-end sequences and that it has already been trimmed to remove any adapters.
 Note that the filenames must be identical to their corresponding library IDs specified in the library map (see below).

-- **Config file**
+- **Config file:**
   - Input directory
     Before running the pipeline, file `config/config.yaml` needs to be adapted to contain the **full paths to the inputs and outputs** for the intended analysis (provided in the first section `input_output`).
   - Resource information
     In addition to the input and output paths, further resource information must be provided in the section `data_resources`, namely, the reference genome file and the gencode gene annotation file.

-- **Library map**
+- **Library map:**
 File must be provided in the config file (`library_map`), and corresponds to a list of the library ids to be analyzed (one row per library id).
 The library map must contain a column with the header `library_id`.
 This ID will be used to name files and identify the library throughout the pipeline.
 See `config/library_map.tsv` for a template of the required format for the library map.

-- **TCGA sample map**
+- **TCGA sample map:**
 File must be provided in the config file (`tcga_samples`), and corresponds to a list of the TCGA sample ids to be analyzed (one row per sample id).
 The sample map must contain a column with the header `sample`.
 These IDs will be used to retrieve gene expression data from the TCGA-BRCA dataset.
 See `config/tcga_sample_map.tsv` for a template of the required format for the TCGA sample map.

-- **Internet connection**
-Some steps of this workflow perform online queries.
-Please make sure that this is possible on your computing system.

-#### Required resources
+### Required resources

 These correspond to files that are required for running the pipeline, which are listed in the `data_resources` section of the config.

-- **Reference assembly genome**
+- **Reference assembly genome:**
 This file corresponds to `reference_genome` in the config and is **NOT provided** in the pipeline due to its size.
 Download the file from the [NCBI FTP Server](https://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/000/001/405/GCA_000001405.15_GRCh38/seqs_for_alignment_pipelines.ucsc_ids/) and unzip:
 ```